joshsalvi/sickrage-issues/README.md

 This repo is dedicated to tracking bugs and issue reports.

 ### SUBMITTING A BUG/ISSUE TICKET
-(DO NOT POST ANYTHING THAT CONTAINS YOUR LOGIN INFORMATION OR API KEY) Please include the following when opening a new ticket:
+(DO NOT POST ANYTHING THAT CONTAINS YOUR LOGIN INFORMATION OR API KEY)<br />
+Please include the following when opening a new ticket:
  - Branch
  - Commit hash